borisbu/RaspAPWifiScanner/README.md

 4. The PluginManager will autoload the plugin; a new 'Sample Plugin' item will appear in the sidebar.

 ## Scope of functionality
 The `SamplePlugin` implements the methods needed for basic plugin functionality.
 It initalizes a `Sidebar` object and adds a custom navigation item.
-User input is processed with `handlePageAction()` and some common functions are handled, including:
+User input is processed with `handlePageAction()` and some common operations are performed, including:

 1. Saving plugin settings
 2. Starting a sample service